enhsin/p5-vehicleDetection/README.md

 My project includes the following files:
 * pipeline.ipynb - Jupyter notebook to process the original video
+* lesson_functions.py - helper functions used by the pipeline.
+Most of them are from the lession.
 * video.mp4 - output video with vehicles marked with yellow boxes
 * README.md - summarizing the results
 * svc_c100.pkl - trained SVM model